Code-Institute-Submissions/sraideanna/README.md

 * Member Users can **add** translations, or **edit** and **delete** any of the translations they contribute.
 * A user can only add one translation per street.
 * A user's translation can be their own, or if they're using a translation coined by someone else, they must enter details about their source.
-* Users are asked to provide a note to explain or justify a translation, although this is optional.
+* Users are asked to provide a note to explain or justify a translation.
 * Each street can have multiple suggested translations, but they must come from different users.
 * A list of translations provided by a user will appear on their profile page.
 * A list of the five most recent translations added to the database will appear in a 'recent activity' sidebar on all pages, with some truncated details and a 'time ago' label.